thoughtworks-jumpstart/guides/docs/javascript/node-modules.md

 ### Using node_modules

-For example, if the `lib` folder is placed inside `node_modules`, it will become a package that we can import in `calculate.js`.
+For example, if the `lib` folder is placed inside `node_modules`, it will become a package that you can import in `calculate.js`.

 Folder structure: